matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Publish-Subscribe/pub-sub-overview.md

 2. **Subscriber**: both *acc1* and *acc2* create a subscription database *syssub1*, and thus get the shared table *t1*:

     ```sql
-    -- The SQL statements for *acc1* and *acc2* to create the subscription library are the same, so there won’t repeat them
+    -- The SQL statements for acc1 and acc2 to create the subscription library are the same, so there will not repeat them
-    create database syssub1 from *sys* publication pub1;
+    create database syssub1 from sys publication pub1;
     use syssub1;
     show tables;
     mysql> show tables;